jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 then the 10th fret (Gm),
 then the 15th fret (3rd fret above the octave), another Cm chord.

-This is similar to the C major practice, but in the key of Cm.
+This is similar to the practice for the C major shape, but in the key of Cm.

 ### C diminished shape